cmeredit/JavaScript-Library/README.md

 ## Items

 Items refer to any object that is visually rendered onto the page.
 Almost everything will inherit from this.
+Draggable Items extend Items further to allow drag and drop functionality for both mouse and touch devices.

-### Images
+### Images (draggable)

 Image items will render an image onto the page.

 `var image = new Image(canvas, x, y, width, height, source);`

-### Rectangles
+### Rectangles (draggable)

 Rectangle items will render a dynamically created rectangle onto the page.